 What kind of book is this?

-“I would categorize it as an adventure/soft science fiction book, somewhat inspired by classic adventures such as King Solomon’s Mines, but in an advanced technology setting in the far reaches of outer space.
+“Chill science fiction.
+It’s an adventure, soft sf book, somewhat inspired by classic adventures such as King Solomon’s Mines, but in an advanced technology setting in the far reaches of outer space.
 My intent was to create a fun ‘beach read,’ something interesting and entertaining without being a long, taxing slog.”

 What exactly is a “Conglommora?”